EmilyWebber/trn-cluster-helpers/commands/helpful_commands.md

 ### Long job runner
 This command lets you start a long-running job and output the logs of that job both to the terminal bash for you to see it during your session, and to the log file you define here.
+I use this for most bigger compile or sharding runs.

 `SomeCommand 2>&1 | tee SomeFile.txt`